Croatian: Translation with certification & interpreting

 The interpreters and translators of the Nuremberg interpreting and translation service provider AP Fachübersetzungen offer their clients high-profile translation and interpreting services for the Croatian language.
 Our qualified and experienced translators and interpreters specialize in the fields of medicine, pharmacy, law and technology.
 We are also happy to support you with certified Croatian translations as your competent and reliable partner at any time.

 - Croatia did not only give the world Dalmatians but also ties.
 The tie has been a traditional part of Croatian clothing since ancient times.
+In 1906, the ballpoint pen was also invented in Croatia.

 - The oldest written evidence of the Croatian language dates from the year 1275.